marcato10/banker_algorithm_simulation/README.md

-# banker_algorithm_simulation
+# Algoritmo do Banqueiro
-Implementação do algoritmo do Banqueiro para fins acadêmicos.
+Implementação que simula o algoritmo do banqueiro usando a linguagem C.